Taigei-class submarine: Power systems (2009)

 In 2009, research on snorkel power generation system and sonar system were evaluated.
-The new snorkel power generation system aimed to be more compact, quiet and generate higher power output to enhance the submarines operability, survivability and stealth.
+The new snorkel power generation system aimed to be more compact, quiet and generate higher power output to enhance the submarines operability, survivability, and stealth.
 Comparable alternative power generation systems that were examined include the MTU 16V396SE diesel engines used on the Type 212 submarine and SEMT Pielstick PA4V200SM diesel engine.
-However, both engines were deemed to output below required performance and thus the development of a new power generation system was initiated.
-The sonar system was developed to improve detection and information processing capabilities for the next-generation submarine to improve its combat capabilities and operability in shallow waters.
-The snorkel power generation prototype was developed between 2010 and 2014 and tested between 2014 and 2015.
+However, both engines were deemed to be not powerful enough, so the development of a new power generation system was initiated.

+The sonar system was developed to improve detection and information processing capabilities for the next-generation submarine to for shallow-water use.
+The snorkel power generation prototype was developed between 2010 and 2014, and tested between 2014 and 2015.
 The prototype for the sonar system was developed between 2010 and 2013 and tested between 2013 and 2014.
-A total of ¥1.3 billion were allocated to fund the snorkel power generation system project and ¥4.9 billion for the sonar system.
+A total of 1.3 billion yen was allocated to fund the snorkel power generation system project, and 4.9 billion yen for the sonar system.

 Structure and hull (2012)

 In 2012, research on the structural mode for submarines was conducted.
 Typically when adding new equipment onto an existing submarine design the solution to integrate it is to extend the compartment length of the submarine; which in turn increases the size, reinforcing of materials and price.
-The purpose of the research is to reduce future submarine size and price by optimizing the structural mode of the pressure shell of a submarine and obtain technical data to develop future submarine design.
-A research prototype was developed between 2013 and 2015 and in-house testing were conducted between 2014 and 2015.
-A total of ¥1.1 billion were used to fund the research.
+The purpose of the research was to reduce future submarine size and price by optimizing the structural mode of the pressure shell of a submarine and to obtain technical data to develop future submarine designs.

+A research prototype was developed between 2013 and 2015, and in-house testing was conducted between 2014 and 2015.
+A total of 1.1 billion yen was used to fund the research.

-In 2016, proposed research on new hull design to reduce fluid noise and a new sonar system to cope with the quietness of future foreign ships and submarines were evaluated.
-The research into the reduction of fluid noise will implement technologies to reduce interference noise from the hull and propeller and reduce low frequency noise components caused by the interference generated between the flow around the hull and the propeller.
-The evaluation into the new sonar system expects that foreign surface ships and submarines operating in the 2030s will improve their quietness and operate in complex and diverse marine environments; thus improvements in detection and tracking capabilities were researched.
+In 2016, proposed research on new hull design to reduce fluid noise and a new sonar system to cope with the quietness of future foreign ships and submarines was evaluated.
+The research into the reduction of fluid noise investigated reducing interference noise from the hull and propeller and reduce low frequency noise components caused by flow around the hull and the propeller.
+The evaluation into the new sonar system anticipated that foreign surface ships and submarines operating in the 2030s will improve their quietness and operate in complex and diverse marine environments; thus improvements in detection and tracking capabilities were researched.
 The first research was commenced between 2017 and 2020, while testing occurs between 2019 and 2022.
 Development of a new sonar system is researched between 2017 and 2020, followed by immediate testing in 2020.
-A total of ¥1.2 billion were used to research the new hull design, while ¥5.1 billion were used to research the sonar system.
+A total of 1.2 billion yen were used to research the new hull design, while 5.1 billion yen were used to research the sonar system.